Bhaskers-Blu-Org2/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

 9. Next, click on the **Recommendations** tab again and remediate the **Install endpoint protection solution on virtual machines** recommendation by clicking on it and following the directions to install Endpoint Protection on all of the virtual machines **except LabVM**.
     > **Note**: You can accept the default configuration options for Microsoft Endpoint protection.

-10. You will explore Azure Security Center more later in this lab, including configuring alerts and preventative maintenence.
+10. You will explore Azure Security Center more later in this lab, including configuring alerts and preventative maintenance.

 ### Task 3: Add Service Map